Confidence Intervals for Projections of Partially Identified Parameters: Theoretical Results

-\begin{remark} The requirement that $\Theta$ is a compact hyperrectangle with nonempty interior can be replaced by a requirement that $\Theta$ belongs to the interior of a closed hyperrectangle in $\R^d$ such that $c$ satisfies the smoothness requirement in Theorem \ref{thm:eiconv} on that rectangle. \end{remark}
+where $\|\cdot\|_{L^1_{\mathbb Q}}$ is the $L^1$-norm under $\mathbb Q$, $\delta\ge 1+\chi,$ and the constants $0<\nu\le \infty$ and $0<\chi<\infty$ are defined in Assumption \ref{as:kernel}.
+If $\nu=\infty$, the statement in \eqref{eq:eiconv_thm} holds for any $\nu<\infty.$ \end{theorem} The requirement that $\Theta$ is a compact hyperrectangle with nonempty interior can be replaced by a requirement that $\Theta$ belongs to the interior of a closed hyperrectangle in $\R^d$.
+Assumption \ref{as:kernel} specifies the types of kernel to be used to define the correlation functional in \eqref{eq:EAM:corr}.
+Assumption \ref{as:smoothness} collects requirements on differentiability of $g_j(\theta),j=1,\dots,J$, and smoothness of $c(\theta)$.
+Assumption \ref{as:degeneracy} is the degeneracy condition discussed above.